Updated & Verified for 2026

 Choose Docker if...

-You are looking for: "The leading automation platform for IT operations, DevOps, and security teams.".
+You are looking for: "The leading containerization platform for developers and teams.".
 It serves as an excellent alternative in the market, especially given its competitive entry point of $0/mo.

 Data algorithmically verified against public vendor information for May 2026.